mab253/software-interventions-spring22/assignments/finalProposal.md

 ### Current Ecosystem
  - What other tools (if any) try to solve this problem, or aim to do similar things?
 Why are they lacking?
- - How is your project intervening with current systems?
+ - How is your project going to intervene with current systems?

 ### Your Idea
- - Tell us precisely why your project is going to help in this domain
+ - Tell us precisely why you think your project is going to help in this domain - what are you automating?
  - This section needs to address why your project is innovative, new
  - Provide a very clear list of features